Production (Theatre), Emphasis

 THE 450Stage Lighting II3

-THE Elective3
+THE Electives12

 Electives Outside of the Major13

-All students must have completed a minimum of ninety (90) hours of coursework before enrolling in the senior capstone (THE 499 Senior Capstone Project) experience.
+All students must have completed a minimum of ninety (90) hours of coursework before enrolling in the senior capstone THE 499 Senior Capstone Project experience.
 Students who are juniors must discuss the capstone experience with their advisors prior to the second semester of their junior year.

-Four-Year Plan
+Semester Plan

 Bison image - General Education Course